oakmac/atom-parinfer/README.md

 Mode] on the entire file and one of three things will happen (in order of likelihood):

-* **The file was unchanged.** You will be automatically dropped into Indent Mode.
+* **The file was unchanged.** You will be automatically dropped into [Indent Mode].
 This is the most common scenario once you start using Parinfer regularly.
 * **Paren Mode changed the file.** You will be prompted to apply the changes (recommended) and then dropped into Indent Mode.
 This is common the first time